Common Stargazer, Kathetostoma laeve (Bloch & Schneider 1801)

 Etymology

-The specific name laeve is from Latin (= smooth) and refers to the lack of scales on this species.
+The specific name is from the Latin laeve (= smooth), in reference to the scaleless body.

 Species Citation